google/syzkaller/docs/syscall_descriptions_syntax.md

 ## Resources

 Resources represent values that need to be passed from output of one syscall to input of another syscall.
 For example, `close` syscall requires an input value (fd) previously returned by `open` or `pipe` syscall.
 To achieve this, `fd` is declared as a resource.
+This is a way of modelling dependencies between syscalls, as defining a syscall as the producer of a resource and another syscall as the consumer defines a loose sense of ordering between them.
 Resources are described as:

 ```
 "resource" identifier "[" underlying_type "]" [ ":" const ("," const)* ]